-• Address environmental contamination risks for coastal communities adjacent to industry or toxic sites.
+Address environmental contamination risks for coastal communities adjacent to industrial or toxic sites.
 Coastal environmental justice communities tend to have fewer beachfront homes at risk of inundation but are often separated from the coast by strips of industrial facilities, ports and military installations.
-Sea level rise threatens job sites for local residents, risks spreading contamination from cleanup sites, and can damage critical energy, transportation or other infrastructure.
-Prioritizing cleanup of sites threatened by sea level rise and rising groundwater can prevent toxic contamination from spreading into nearby communities.
+Sea level rise threatens job sites for local residents, risks mobilizing contamination from cleanup sites, and can damage critical energy, transportation or other infrastructure.
+Prioritizing cleanup of sites threatened by sea level rise and rising groundwater can prevent toxic contamination from migrating into nearby communities.

-- Preserve access to and along the beach.
+- Preserve access to and along beaches, coastal wetlands, and other natural shoreline features.
 Protecting natural coastlines preserves affordable outdoor recreation access for communities that often lack parks or other sources of green space and face existing health disparities.
-While many coastal cities in California include expensive beachfront homes, the coast is used regularly for recreation by thousands of working-class residents who are visiting or live nearby.
+While many coastal cities in California include expensive beachfront homes, the coast is used regularly for recreation by working-class residents who are visiting or live nearby.
 Sea level rise planning and adaptation strategies should protect public access to and along the beach to maximize free or affordable use of the coast for the benefit of all people. - Prevent displacement by ensuring that investments in coastal resilience protect local jobs and housing costs.
 In climate adaptation policies, it is important to understand the economic ties between vulnerable communities and polluting industries along their coasts, and how to build environmentally healthy and economically vibrant communities.
 Deindustrialization of coastal areas and restoration of natural coastal habitats can result in major environmental benefits, but also job losses and rent increases for the very same communities who are intended to be protected by these natural buffers.
-Coastal resilience investments should provide economic benefits for adjacent working-class communities, including anti-displacement housing policies and local jobs programs. - Address economic impacts on agriculture.
-California has major agricultural regions along the Central Coast - such as the Oxnard Plain, Santa Maria Valley and Salinas Valley- where tens of thousands of farmworkers are employed in the fields and whose livelihoods are threatened by seawater intrusion into groundwater aquifers.
-Focused monitoring of seawater intrusion in coastal agricultural areas, restoration of coastal wetlands buffers, and effective groundwater management to prevent excessive pumping and restore fresh groundwater could help prevent major long-term economic damage to agriculture and farmworkers. - Address emergency services and response to natural disasters.
-Vulnerable populations including low-income, unhoused, elderly, disabled and immigrant communities, are often left behind in access to information and resources in the chaos of disaster response.
-Proactive, deliberate planning in partnership with marginalized communities can prevent this type of systemic failure in the event of a flooding disaster.
-Emergency services agencies should be prepared to translate print and online communications and create a more comprehensive vulnerable communities emergency response plan through stakeholder engagement.
-Known information about future flooding risks should be made easily available in all commonly spoken local languages and in visual form. - Evaluate the social and economic implications of various adaptation strategies.
-Planning and investment decisions that will increase risk to vulnerable communities should be avoided, and actions to bolster resilience and social equity should be prioritized.
+Coastal resilience investments should provide economic benefits for adjacent working-class communities, including antidisplacement housing policies and local jobs programs.

+Address economic impacts on agriculture.
+California has major agricultural regions along the Central Coast - such as the Oxnard Plain, Santa Maria Valley and Salinas Valley where tens of thousands of farmworkers are employed in the fields and whose livelihoods are threatened by seawater intrusion into groundwater aquifers.
+Focused monitoring of seawater intrusion in coastal agricultural areas, restoration of coastal wetlands buffers, and effective groundwater management to prevent excessive pumping and restore fresh groundwater could help prevent major long-term economic damage to agriculture and farmworkers.